apache/trafficserver/doc/developer-guide/documentation/rst-and-sphinx.en.rst

 formats like Markdown, RST provides additional functionality for defining internal links between documents, producing tables of contents, and indices.
-Additionally, RST works in hand with Sphinx for providing advanced features such as markup domains, of which this documenentation makes extensive use.
+Additionally, RST works in hand with Sphinx for providing advanced features such as markup domains, of which this documentation makes extensive use.

 Both |RST| and Sphinx have official documentation resources which detail their full capabilities and all markup options, as well as methods of extending them